drok/Cloudflare-tests/README.md

      same numeric code previously returned by the cache policy script (ie, 0 or 100-119)
   1. output directory
+  1. Filename where the policy script is required to write a [response](#policy-response)

 When a policy script is used, the *_TIME and *_SUPPORT variables are lists of cache times and support times, one for each policy state, starting with 100.
 The first value corresponds to policy state 100, the second to 101, and so on.